gmnamra/parking_spot/README.md

 ### Steps
 #### Fetch and Extract
 ##### basic
 fetch-and-extract.sh calls a python script to download the video file, open and extract the first frame.
 Both video and image file are downloaded to a default folder where the script first checks to see if the video file as well as the first frame have already been downloaded.
-Python script uses htmllistparse requests lib
+Python script uses htmllistparse to generate requests lib
 ##### Improvements
 #### Extract Car Using Yolov3
 ##### basic